GENIE-BPC/genieBPC/README.md

 ## Installation

-You can install the development version of {GenieBPC} with the following code:
+You can install the development version of {genieBPC} with the following code:

 ``` r
 remotes::install_github("AxelitoMartin/GenieBPC")